Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales: Introduction

-As an alternative to the basic SGD several {\em variance reducing} stochastic methods have been proposed recently, such as SAGA \cite{SAGA}, SVRG \cite{SVRG} and \cite{nguyen2017sarah}.
+As an alternative to the basic SGD several {\em variance reducing} stochastic methods have been proposed recently, such as SAGA \cite{SAGA}, SVRG \cite{SVRG} and SARAH \cite{nguyen2017sarah}.
 They enjoy much stronger convergence rates than SGD, and have been extended to nonconvex problems \cite{nonconvexSVRG,nguyen2017sarah_nonconvex}.
 However, these methods specifically exploit the structure of the ML problems, where the objective function is a sum over a deterministic (if large) set of data.
-SVRG requires the full gradient of the objective function to be computed on some (but not all) of the iteration.
+SVRG requires the full gradient of the objective function to be computed on some (but not all) of the iterations.
 Hence, SVRG, essentially is a hybrid between SGD and the full gradient method applied to a finite sum.
-The overall convergence rate per number of data accesses for SVRG seems better than those for the other two methods, however, SGD is particularly suitable in a sequential setting and the full gradient method is suitable in a distributed setting, while SVRG, being the hybrid does not easily fit with either setting.
-Moreover, the assumption that the data is fixed is often impractical in large scale applications.
-The method we describe in this paper relies on variance reduction that can simply be achieved by choosing a sufficiently large sample of the data.
-Hence, the method is applicable to the purely stochastic setting (without assuming that there is a fixed finite set of data) and as our theory shows, the size of the sample has to grow only as the algorithm progresses to optimality.
-In addition, our analysis applies to the setting where the objective functions and gradient estimates may be biased.
+The overall convergence rate per number of data accesses for SVRG seems better than those for the other two methods.
+From the practical perspective, however, SGD has low per-iteration complexity and high number of iterations and thus is not effective in a distributed setting, while each iteration of a full gradient method can be efficiently distributed, reducing the overall wall-clock time.
+SVRG (as well as SARAH) being a hybrid does not easily fit with either setting because it alternates between cheap stochastic gradient computation, which have to be sequential and expensive full gradient computations, which can be distributed.
+In other words, the superior theoretical computational complexity of the SVRG does not necessarily reflect its practical performance.
+Moreover, the assumption that the data set is fixed (deterministic) contradicts the ultimate goal of learning, which is to obtain a solution with good generalization performance.
+The method we describe in this paper is applicable in the purely stochastic setting (without assuming that there is a fixed finite set of data) and as our theory shows, it relies on variance reduction that can simply be achieved by choosing adaptive sample sizes that tend to grow as the algorithm progresses to optimality.
+Such adaptive schemes have been proposed in the literature primarily for gradient descent methods and in a convex setting \cite{RByrd_etal_2012,Schmidt}.